StevenBlack/hackfest/readme.md

 | ---- | ---- | ---- |
 | ![alt text](assets/scores-prerequisites.png) | ![alt text](assets/scores-complexities.png) | ![alt text](assets/scores-prerequisites-complexities.png) |

-So let's run in that order, more or less.
+So let's run in that order, and see how it goes.

 ### BTC, satoshis, and unit bias